Arcticfox27/snap-preprocessing-workflows/ALOS-2/README.md

 Compute GLCM textures

-All intermediate products are written as SNAP .dim + .data.

-STAGE 3 — PER-BAND EXPORT (SNAP)

-• All groups exported band-by-band
-• No large multiband GeoTIFFs produced prematurely
-• NaNs explicitly replaced with NoData (-9999)
-• Outputs written to:

-Exports/<Group>/<TileID>/

-This ensures transparency and avoids hidden band order assumptions.

-STAGE 4 — DATASET FLATTENING & REPROJECTION (GDAL)

-• Each per-band GeoTIFF is:

-Reprojected to target CRS

-Assigned variable-appropriate resampling
-• Final deliverables written to:

-Exports/<TileID>/<Group>/
-  <STUDY>_<YYYY0000>_<PLATFORM>_<VARIABLE>_<TILE>.tif

-Group-specific folders prevent variable collisions (e.g. raw vs speckle-filtered backscatter).

-STAGE 5 — PUBLISH-MODE AWARE CLEANUP

-Modes:

-• DEV

-Keep all .dim products

-Keep per-group exports

-Keep cache stamps

-• RELEASE

-Keep only final GeoTIFF deliverables

-Remove .dim and .data

-Remove cache stamps

-This allows full traceability during development and clean delivery for sharing.

-WHAT TO BE MINDFUL OF

-• This workflow assumes correct upstream calibration of ALOS-2 inputs
-• Sigma⁰ and Beta⁰ formulations depend on LIA quality
-• Speckle filtering parameters are fixed and not adaptive
-• GLCM features are sensitive to NoData handling
-• Tile naming must contain year information
-• The script is designed for sequential tile processing, not parallel execution

-INTENDED USE

-• Biomass and structure modeling (downstream)
-• Radar-optical feature fusion
-• Fire and disturbance studies
-• Dataset preparation for ML pipelines
-• Teaching transparent SAR preprocessing

-FINAL NOTE

-This workflow is explicit by design.

-If you need abstraction, build on top of it.
-If you need models, apply them downstream.
-If you need interpretation, that belongs in the paper.

-This pipeline stops exactly where preprocessing should stop.
+All products are written into:
+Outputs/<tile_id>/

+## STAGE 3 — SNAP EXPORT TO GEOTIFF (STAGING)

+Exports products into per-tile group folders:
+Exports/<Group>/<tile_id>/

+Per-band export is preferred for large products and for consistent downstream reprojection.

+## STAGE 4 — FINAL GDAL PUBLISH (CRS + NAMING)

+Uses gdalwarp to:
+• Reproject every exported GeoTIFF into TARGET_CRS
+• Enforce nodata = -9999 (srcnodata + dstnodata)
+• Apply variable-appropriate resampling:
+– near for GLCM and Polarization_metrics
+– bilinear for continuous backscatter / LIA

+Outputs are written into group-specific subfolders under the tile folder to prevent collisions:
+Exports/<tile_id>/<Group>/...

+## STAGE 5 — CLEANUP (PUBLISH MODE)

+The workflow supports two modes:

+dev
+• Keep .dim products and stamps
+• Keep staging exports
+• Best for iteration, debugging, parameter changes

+release
+• Delete SNAP .dim and .data intermediates after export
+• Optionally delete stamps (to avoid shipping cache metadata)
+• Retains only final deliverables under Exports/<tile_id>/...

+Note: in your current script, stamp deletion is scoped to the published tile subtree for safety.

+## WHAT TO BE MINDFUL OF

+• TARGET_CRS must match the study area.
+– Spain: EPSG:25830
+– Portugal: EPSG:3763

+• Year parsing depends on filename conventions.
+If tile naming changes, update parse_year_and_tile_code() first.

+• Band naming is assumed by the BandMaths expressions.
+Sigma0/Beta0 graphs reference specific band IDs created by earlier steps.
+If SNAP changes band naming or collocation suffixes, those expressions may need adjustment.

+• Speckle filter parameters are hard-coded.
+If you change the filter type or size, it should be treated as a “new pipeline version” (and cached outputs should be invalidated).

+• Caching uses sidecar .done stamps.
+They accelerate reruns but can hide changes if you manually alter files.
+For a clean rerun, delete relevant outputs (or disable caching).

+• Zipped tile inputs are extracted to _unzipped/.
+That folder can grow large over time; safe to delete when you no longer need reruns.

+• NoData handling:
+Final gdalwarp sets nodata to -9999, but internal SNAP products may still contain NaNs.
+The export graph for single-band includes a NaN→-9999 substitution.

+• This workflow does not clip to AOIs by default.
+It produces tile-wide rasters.
+Any masking/clipping should happen downstream.

+## INTENDED USE

+• Radar preprocessing for biomass/structure modeling (external)
+• Feature generation for ML pipelines (external)
+• Consistent multi-year radar covariates for Iberian-wide analyses
+• Dataset preparation for integration with ALS/TLS/field plots
+• Reproducible RS workflow templates for future platforms (S1, NISAR)